Plays

 Using the knowledge I gained whilst studying for an MA in Shakespeare Studies at the Shakespeare Institute, I was commissioned to write an actor's edition of Thomas Middleton's The Revenger's Tragedy (1606).
 My version was performed on a replica of the Globe Theatre at the Forum Theatre.

-"The Revenger's Tragedy" [was] performed by Malvern Theatre Players, and the script [edited by Amelia Marriette is] fast-paced and lively".
+"The Revenger's Tragedy", performed by Malvern Theatre Players, with a script edited by Amelia Marriette, is fast-paced and lively".

 Anon, Malvern Gazette, 2005.